 The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

-The Good Shepherd audio video notes.
 Jesus Christ is the good shepherd who laid down his life for his sheep so you and I could have life more abundantly.
-Five times Jesus speaks of laying down his life.
-He does not say he might lay it down or it is a possibility he may need to lay it down.
+Five times, Jesus speaks of laying down his life.
+He does not say he might lay it down.
 It was a given.
-He would stand between the sheep and the wolf and allow the wolf to attack, kill, and feed on him so the sheep would not be harmed.
-He was the one devoured by the wolf and the thief so we would not be.
+He would stand between the sheep and the wolf, not allowing the wolf to attack, kill, and feed on the sheep.
+Instead, he was the one devoured by the wolf and the thief.

 PARABLES OF JESUS